swhitty/FlyingFox/README.md

 # Introduction

 **FlyingFox** is a lightweight HTTP server built using [Swift Concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
 The server uses non blocking BSD sockets, handling each connection in a concurrent child [Task](https://developer.apple.com/documentation/swift/task).
+When a socket is blocked with no data, tasks are suspended using the shared [`AsyncSocketPool`](https://github.com/swhitty/FlyingFox/blob/main/README.md#asyncsocket--pollingsocketpool).

 # Installation